Simple tips for creating a less toxic, healthy home at no cost to you.

 Ditch the air fresheners

 Don’t be fooled – scented air freshening products, like sprays, plugins and candles, may seem like a good way to make your home smell better, but they actually pollute the air with chemical fragrance components and other toxic ingredients.
 If you still want a fragrant home, try simmering spices on your stove top, or use a natural essential oil diffuser or naturally scented beeswax candles.
+Clean your home with non-toxic cleaning sprays as well.

 It doesn’t matter if you’ve just moved in or you’ve been in the same house for too many years to count (like me!) – these are always relevant ways to make your home a safe and healthy place to live!